Retirement Plans FAQs regarding 403(b) Tax-Sheltered Annuity Plans

 Do 403(b) plans have to amend their plan documents to comply with changes in the law?

 Yes.
-However, 403(b) plans do not have to amend their plan documents until after the commencement of the initial remedial amendment period described in Announcement 2009-89.
+However, 403(b) plans did not have to amend their plan documents until after the commencement of the initial remedial amendment period described in Announcement 2009-89.

 adopted a written plan document no later than December 31, 2009, and